ryan hanley logo

 This list is as much for me as it is for you.

-Which is pretty much the case for everything I create.
+This is the case for everything I create.
 I still struggle with number three.
-I still don’t choose myself on a regular basis.
+I still don’t choose myself often enough.
 I also don’t ask for help enough.

 But then this is me following my pain.